By the ClimateForce

 How the system reads your land

-What activates underneath every recommendation.
+What activates underneath every reading.

 Source-cited